 With a full moon in September, Jeremy and I ventured out to the bridge for some night pics.
 We did not take any Boone’s with us.
 I’m not going to lie.
 It was a little eerie.
 I don’t really know if I believe in ghosts, but my imagination runs wild sometimes.
 We took our night photos, yelled for Theorosa.
 No answer, no lights, just two middle aged guys standing on a bridge in the middle of the night.
 Now that’s scary.

 While we were waiting for the moon to pop up for the pics.
 I remembered another story about the bridge.
-That same girl that would yell and run , who’s name I have changed, was out past her curfew and needed to call home.
+That same girl that would yell and run , whose name I have changed, was out past her curfew and needed to call home.
 This was long before the days of cell phones.
 I remember parking in a stranger’s driveway, after dark and watching my friend knock on the door, then enter the house.
 I was nervous about her going into the house.
 As I type this I realize I probably should have gone up to the house with her.
 Luckily, Jackie was fine.
 They let her call home and we drove like crazy to get her home before it got too much later.
 Man, we do some dumb things when we are kids, and it’s a good thing we are still here to laugh about it.
 If something would have happened to Jackie that night, kids today would be standing on that dumb bridge yelling “Jackie – Jackie, Call your mommy” over and over and pouring Boone’s into Jester Creek.